ttl2132/bio-minigame/proposal.md

 My program will consist of identification minigames (i.e. identifying the parts of a cell, identifying the phases of the cell cycle).
 The goal of this game is to teach biology concepts in an engaging manner.
 This is useful to students that may be trying to find the motivation to learn biology.

 ### User Input
 To start the program, the user can provide different options to toggle the game they would like to play.
 Once the game is started, the user may only provide keystrokes or screentouches.
+If they make a score that is on the leaderboard, they can type their initials as text input.

 ### Description of the code:
  - `kivy`: to run the mobile app